In this excerpt from my book The United Church, I provide brief background on Romans as I prepare to take a closer look at Romans 5.

-What follows is an excerpt from my book The United Church.
+What follows is, with some minor modifications, an excerpt from my book The United Church.

 Therefore just as one man’s trespass led to condemnation for all, so one man’s act of righteousness leads to justification and life for all.
 For just as by the one man’s disobedience the many were made sinners, so by the one man’s obedience the many will be made righteous.
 But law came in, with the result that the trespass multiplied; but where sin increased, grace abounded all the more, so that, just as sin exercised dominion in death, so grace might also exercise dominion through justification leading to eternal life through Jesus Christ our Lord.